zeruniverse/Password-Manager/README.md

 ##Version
 v9.0
 From v9.0, this project becomes mature.
+I've implemented all features planned when I started this project.
 There will still be infrequent bug fixes and improvements though.
-Supports are available (here)[https://github.com/zeruniverse/Password-Manager/issues] for versions greater than 9.0.
+Supports are available [here](https://github.com/zeruniverse/Password-Manager/issues) for versions greater than v9.0
 Older versions will not be supported anymore.
+Please upgrade to versions later than v9.0

 ##DEMO
 [pas.jeffery.cc](http://pas.jeffery.cc)